jrnold/bayesian_notes/docs/multilevel.md

 ### lme4

 In R, the most widely used package to estimate mixed-effects models is **lme4**.
-This esimates models using maximum likelihood or restricted maximum likelihood methods (REML).
+This estimates models using maximum likelihood or restricted maximum likelihood methods (REML).
 This will be faster than using full-Bayesian methods but also underestimate the uncertainty, as well as being a worse approximation of the posterior.
 Additionally, in frequentist inference, the meaning of the random effects is different; they are nuisance parameters and not given standard errors.